Doral, Florida: State and federal representation

 The Florida Department of Law Enforcement operates the Miami Regional Operations Center in an unincorporated area that was formerly a part of the Doral CDP and is outside Doral's city limits.

 The National Transportation Safety Board operates the Miami Aviation Field Office in Doral.

 Transportation

-The City of Doral Trolley was launched on February 1, 2008, and has been available to residents and visitors alike for a convenient free ride.
+The City of Doral Trolley was launched on February 1, 2008, and offers free travel for residents and visitors.
 The pilot program involved a weekday route that ran from 7:00 am to 7:00 pm with one trolley servicing one route.
 Currently the system has four routes, including a route servicing Florida International University, and the fleet includes 12 trolleys.
-In 2019, the City of Doral added another option for free and convenient transport by adding the Freebee service.
+In 2019, the City of Doral added the Freebee service, an on-demand transportation service which uses electric vehicles.
 Areas of service covered by the Freebee continues to expand with hot spot locations like Downtown Doral, CityPlace, Intercontinental Hotel and more being included.